sqlc-dev/sqlc/docs/guides/privacy.md

-# Privacy and Data Collection
+# Privacy and data collection

 These days, it feels like every piece of software is tracking you.
 From your browser, to your phone, to your terminal, programs collect as much data about